Content warning for descriptions of racism.

 This corresponded with Europe’s fascination with African people, who were stereotyped as wild, dangerous, cannibalistic, uneducated, hypersexual and practically inhuman.
 They were treated with violence and dehumanisation.
 In the late 19th and throughout the first half of the 20th century, “human zoos” sprung up across Europe.
 People of colour, and especially African people, were put on display in these zoos, in their “natural environments”.
 These exhibitions were not anomalies, either; they were massively popular, drawing millions of visitors, and most famously being housed at the Paris World Fairs.
 The last of these exhibitions happened as late as 1958.
 In addition, although it was cancelled, a human zoo showcasing an Ivory Coast village, with inhabitants who were contractually obligated to be topless, was planned in France in – wait for it – 1994.

-This means that Primitivist cultural appropriation involved a power dynamic of Western artists exploiting non-Western cultures while also brutally oppressing actual non-Western people.
-In other words: white Western artists were rewarded for taking parts of the same culture that non-Western people of colour were punished for.
+This means that Primitivist cultural appropriation involved a power dynamic of Western artists exploiting non-Western cultures while their own societies were oppressing actual non-Western people.
+In other words: Western artists were rewarded for taking parts of the same culture that non-Western people of colour were punished for.

 Why we need to talk about this